Notice of Privacy Practices

 Uses and Disclosures of Information Requiring Your Authorization or Consent

-As a rule, Gray MD Psychiatry, LLC will not disclose information about you, or the fact that you are my patient, without your written consent.
+As a rule, Gray MD Psychiatry, LLC will not disclose information about you or that you are my patient without your written consent.

 II.
 Limits of Confidentiality: